LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 > The reason why all these heterogeneous elements are in the same list is because they are all
 > returned by the same API for compatibility with Mastodon clients.

+To make it easier to browse and understand this list, Raccoon divides the list in sections, each with its header specifying the type of the following items.

 Among these three categories, the only one which allow to be modified is the first one, for which:

 - you can use the "⋮" button to edit the name or delete it;
-- you can enter a circle detail screen to see the contacts that belong to it and add new ones/remove existing ones.
+- you can enter a circle detail screen to see the contacts that belong to it and add new ones (with the "+" button) or remove existing ones.

 Please remember that in Friendica by default all non-group contacts are added to the "Friends" circle and all group contacts are added to "Group".
 Albeit being created by the system, "Friends"